 The younger we are, the more clearly we know what we want, and the more easily we express it.
 Over time, though, choices become more complex, and we may or may not learn effective ways of making decisions.
 Not knowing which way to turn, we sometimes avoid deciding at all.
 To make matters worse, when we do make decisions, we experience moments that instill fear in us when we communicate them.
 For example, we may be admonished or ridiculed by a family member or rejected by a classmate.
 These experiences instill fear.

 Over time, we develop patterns of coping with our learnings.
 We may avoid difficult decisions or fail to exercise courageous communication to achieve the things our hearts desire.
-Alternatively, we may become overly decisive and bulldoze everything - and everyone - in our paths.
-These approaches are driven by fear, and prevent us from living in empowered, aligned truth.
+Alternatively, we may become overly decisive and bulldoze everything – and everyone – in our paths.
+Neither of these approaches is authentic.
+They are both driven by fear, and prevent us from living in empowered, aligned truth.

 The Powerlessness of Maybe